CoinFabrik/web3-grant/vulnerabilities/examples/reentrancy/README.md

 }
 ```

-Let's take a closer look at the `call_with_value function()`.
-Thi is an ink! message that allows the contract owner to call other contracts on the blockchain and transfer a specified amount of value in the process.
+Th function `call_with_value function()` allows the contract owner to call
+other contracts on the blockchain and transfer a specified amount of value in
+the process.
 The function takes three arguments:

-    address: The address of the contract to call.
+- *address*: The address of the contract to call.
-    amount: The amount of balance to transfer in the call.
+- *amount*: The amount of balance to transfer in the call.
-    selector: The 32-bit function selector of the function to call on the contract.
+- *selector*: The 32-bit function selector of the function to call on the contract.

-The function first checks the balance of the caller to make sure that they have enough funds to perform the transfer.
-If the balance is sufficient, a new call is constructed using the build_call function provided by the env::call module.
+The function first checks the balance of the caller to make sure that they have
+enough funds to perform the transfer.
+If the balance is sufficient, a new call
+is constructed using the `build_call()` function provided by the
+`env::call module`.

-The `build_call()` function constructs a new contract call with the specified arguments.
-In this case, the call method is used to specify the address of the contract to call, the transferred_value method is used to specify the amount of balance to transfer, and the exec_input method is used to specify the function selector and any arguments to pass to the called function.
+The `build_call()` function constructs a new contract call with the specified
+arguments.
+In this case, the call method is used to specify the address of the
+contract to call, the transferred_value method is used to specify the amount
+of balance to transfer, and the exec_input method is used to specify the
+function selector and any arguments to pass to the called function.

-The `call_flags()` method is also used to set a flag that allows the called contract to re-enter the current contract if necessary.
-This possibility ti re-enter the contract, together with an appropiate 32-bit function selector will allow us to repeatedly withdraw balance from the contract, emptying the Vault.
+The `call_flags()` method is also used to set a flag that allows the called
+contract to re-enter the current contract if necessary.
+This possibility to
+re-enter the contract, together with an appropriate 32-bit function selector
+will allow us to repeatedly withdraw balance from the contract, emptying the
+Vault.

-In order to perform this attack, we will use the `exploit()` function of the `Exploit` contract that we outline below:
+In order to perform this attack, we will use the `exploit()` function of the
+`Exploit` contract that we outline below:

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]